cribsb/Vulkanic/README.md

 To build, simply use cmake and set the apropriate variables.
 In example.h and example.cpp you can see a usage example.

-If you want to contribute please look in the issues tab to see what has to be done.
+If you want to contribute please look in the issues tab to see what has to be done and fork this and after the changes make a pull request.

 Currently the assets are missing the .obj files, i'm sure you can find the teapot online.